-Under the proposed action the Project would be relicensed, with the proposed PM&E measures outlined in Table 11, for an additional 50 years.
-The socioeconomic benefits of the Project would continue for the duration of the term of the new license.
-This translates to an additional 50 years of annual economic contribution of the Project to the economy of the state of Utah as well as an additional 50 years of benefits to the storage water needs of several water conservancy districts which rely on the Project's winter water rights to allow water storage in several reservoirs.
+Project to the economy of the state of Utah as well as an additional 30-50 years of benefits to the storage water needs of several water conservancy districts which rely on the Project's winter water rights to allow water storage in several reservoirs.
 Furthermore, the Project would continue to provide a reliable supply of renewable energy to the area.
-Implementation of PM&E measures HYD-1, FISH-1 through FISH-4, and all recreationrelated PM&E measures (REC-1 through REC-9) (see Table 11) have the potential to create socioeconomic benefits associated with the health of the fish population in the Weber River and recreational uses of the Project Area.
+Implementation of PM&E measures HYD-1, FISH-1 through FISH-4, and all recreation-related PM&E measures (REC-1 through REC-9) (see Table 11) have the potential to create socioeconomic benefits associated with the health of the fish population in the Weber River and recreational uses of the Project Area.
 Whereas the Project would continue to provide a reliable supply of renewable energy to the local area, the total amount of available renewable energy at any given time, and annually, would decrease to some degree.
 This would result from the implementation of PM&E measures that require the curtailment of power generation for their implementation.